Moskovia Airlines

 Moskovia Airlines (Авиакомпания Московия) was an airline based in Zhukovsky, Moscow, Russia.
 It operated domestic and international passenger and cargo charters.
 Its main base was Domodedovo Airport.

 History

 Development

 The airline was established on 4 October 1995 as a wholly owned commercial subsidiary of the Gromov Flight Research Institute and named Gromov Air, which was registered on 10 October the same year.
 In its beginnings the carrier operated cargo flights only; regular scheduled passenger services commenced in 2000.
 The airline was renamed Moskovia Airlines in 2006.
-Russian-manufactured aircraft (An-12s, An-24s, Tu-134s, Tu-154s and Yak-40s) made up the fleet until 2009, when leased Boeing 737s were phased in.
+Russian-manufactured aircraft (An-12s, An-24s, Tupolev Tu-134s, Tu-154s and Yak-40s) made up the fleet until 2009, when leased Boeing 737s were phased in.
 The Sukhoi Superjet 100 was incorporated into the fleet in 2013.

 Grounding

 Moskovia Airlines filed for bankruptcy in February 2014 but planned to continue its operations.
 Delays with flights returning passengers from the Montenegrin resort of Tivat and also with services from Astrakhan to Turkey were revealed in mid-July 2014; at this time, it was informed the airline was unable to pay for the fuel.
 An inspection that came after these delays resulted in the Russia's Federal Air Transport Agency Rosaviatsia suspending the commercialisation of tickets and the airline shrinking its operations to serve just the Moscow–Tivat route.
 That month, it was reported that the company would apparently continue its operations as a charter airline.